Abinav007/SeleniumTest/README.md

 * Navigate to testng.XML -> Right click any where inside the file -> Run as TestNG Suite.

-* Once the execution is done , Go to testng-output -> emailable-report.html displays test status.
+* Once the execution is done , Go to testng-output -> emailable-report.html displays test result status.